Pewejekubam/qbd-to-gnucash/prd/accounts/module-prd-accounts-v1.1.0.md

 ## 3. Inputs and Outputs

 ### 3.1 Inputs

-- QBD list export `.IIF` files with `!ACCNT` records, including account fields as per QuickBooks schema.
+- Dispatched payloads containing `!ACCNT` section data, as provided by the central dispatcher conforming to the `core_dispatch_payload_v1` schema.
+  > ⚠️ **Note:** This module no longer performs `.IIF` file parsing.
+All parsing and section routing is performed upstream by the central dispatcher.
+Direct consumption of `.IIF` files is deprecated as of v1.0.9.

-- Mapping configuration files (JSON) specifying account type mappings and default rules.
+- Mapping configuration files (`.json`) specifying:
+  - Account type mappings (QBD to GnuCash),
+  - Default type rules for unmapped entries,
+  - Optional fallback configurations for placeholder detection and root account typing.

+- Dispatcher context metadata:
+  - `input_path`: Original source file (for traceability).
+  - `output_dir`: Directory for generated files.
+  - `log_path`: Central log output for all dispatch-related activity.
+  - `extra_config` (optional): Reserved for future agentic directives or overrides.

+> 💡 See Section 6.5.1 of the Core PRD for the canonical definition of `core_dispatch_payload_v1`.

 ### 3.2 Outputs
 - CSV files formatted for GnuCash import containing converted accounts.